RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

     - Execute your Python file on the command line.

 2. `Initials`_
     In part 2, you will get down to business creating the program described above.
 This will be just like one of the typical Exercises at the end of the chapters in this book.
-The only differences will be:

-    - You will be writing your code in a text editor and saving it locally on your computer.
+The only difference is that you will be writing your code in a text editor and saving it locally on your computer.
-    - You will learn how to use a special function called ``__main__`` so that your program is organized with a clean separation of responsibilities.

 Part 1: Using Python Locally